Self-conscious emotions

-Self-conscious emotions, such as guilt, shame, embarrassment, and pride, are a variety of social emotions that relate to our sense of self and our consciousness of others' reactions to us.
+Self-conscious emotions, such as guilt, shame, embarrassment, and pride, are a variety of social emotions that relate to an individuals sense of self and their consciousness of others' reactions to the individual.

 Description

 During the second year of life, new emotions begin to emerge when children gain the understanding that they themselves are entities distinct from other people and begin to develop a sense of self.
 These emotions include: